jktoiuhito/FairDice/README.md

 Internet Explorer is considered legacy and support for it will not be provided, unless by accident.

 Apple developers [vehemently](https://github.com/w3c/webcomponents/issues/509#issuecomment-222860736) [refuse](https://bugs.webkit.org/show_bug.cgi?id=182671#c5) to [implement](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry#Browser_compatibility) customized in-built element support for WebKit, causing FairDice to fail on their products.
-As defining custom elements is an extremely useful feature and is implemented by every other modern browser, the developer of FairDice considers this to be a situation of "you reap what you sow", and leave it up to Apple to implement support for custom elements in their products, rather than meekly [polyfilling](https://github.com/WebReflection/custom-elements-builtin) the core problem away.
+As defining customized in-built elements is an extremely useful feature and is implemented by every other modern browser, the developer of FairDice considers this to be a situation of "you reap what you sow", and leave it up to Apple to implement support for this feature in their products, rather than meekly [polyfilling](https://github.com/WebReflection/custom-elements-builtin) the core problem away.